ADVERTISEMENT

 It’s International Museum Day: Learn How Museums Are Uniting a Divided World Primary Image

-Tunic, c.
-300 BCE–200 CE.
-Peru, South Coast, Paracas (Cavernas) style.
-Alpaca wool: plain weave with embroidery and warp substitution; The Cleveland Museum of Art, The Norweb Collection, 1946.227
+Tunic, circa 300 BCE–200 CE.
+Peru, South Coast, Paracas style.
+Alpaca wool: plain weave with embroidery and warp substitution; The Cleveland Museum of Art, The Norweb Collection, 1946.227.
+From the Ancient Andean Textiles exhibition.

 Each year on May 18, we celebrate International Museum Day, a global event organized by the International Council of Museums (ICOM).
 This year’s theme is “Museums Uniting a Divided World” and highlights the role museums play in bringing people together.
 According to ICOM, museums don’t aim to eliminate differences; instead, they provide the space for those differences to be recognized, understood, and respected.

-International Museum Day is also a reminder of the dedicated curators, conservators, researchers, volunteers, and makers who care for collections and share them with the public.
+International Museum Day is also a time to remember and appreciate all the dedicated curators, conservators, researchers, volunteers, and makers who care for collections and share them with the public.

 Bower's Museum: The American Quilt: Cloth and Commerce